-As you work on your game, you'll probably find that things will change: requirements will be replaced or removed, your story will develop, and you'll probably miss some deadlines.
-Show the judge which aspects of your design document changed and talk about what they were before.
+As you work on your game you'll probably find that things will change: requirements will be replaced or removed, your story will develop, and you'll probably miss some deadlines.
+To get the second tier of achievement, show the judge which aspects of your design document changed and talk about what they were before.